 Phase Four - Write the Tutorial & Refine the Templates

 This phase can take about a week and a half.
-I still rely heavily on my graphic designer for her help in digitizing the templates.
+I still rely heavily on Lindsie, my awesome graphic designer, for her help in digitizing the templates.
 I carefully draw each template in marker, scan them in and send them to her.
 After they have been digitized, I label them all with the template name and cutting instructions.
 Placing the images into the tutorial and carefully writing out each step is just as important as having those templates nicely prepared.

 - -Carefully Draw and Scan Templates